-- Stealing, buying or otherwise illicitly obtaining all or part of an administered test; - Selling or giving away all or part of an un-administered test, including answers to an un- administered test; - Bribing any other person to obtain an un-administered test or any information about the test; - Entering a building, office or computer system for the purpose of changing a grade or work for which a grade is given; - Changing, altering, or being an accessory to the changing and/or altering of a grade in a grade book, on a test, a "change of grade" form or other official academic records of the University which relate to grades; - Entering a building, office or electronic system for the purpose of obtaining an unadministered test.
+- a.
+Stealing, buying or otherwise illicitly obtaining all or part of an administered test; - b.
+Selling or giving away all or part of an un-administered test, including answers to an un-administered test; - c.
+Entering a building, office or computer system for the purpose of changing a grade or work for which a grade is given; - d.
+Changing, altering, or being an accessory to the changing and/or altering of a grade in a grade book, on a test, a "change of grade" form or other official academic records of the University which relate to grades; - e.
+Entering a building, office or electronic system for the purpose of obtaining an unadministered test.